apear9/rdwplus/cran-comments.md

 * in retrieve_vector.R, the example did indeed violate CRAN policy by writing out a file to a default directory.
 This has been changed to write out the file to tempdir().
 Nothing in the way the function works in general violates CRAN policy.
 * same deal for retrieve_raster.R

 In any case, the main modes of writing outputs as files in the user's filespace are the two functions retrieve_raster.R and retrieve_vector.R.
 These are functions the user must generally explicitly call, and in which the user can specify exactly where files are to be written.
 Almost all other functions (with the exceptions address in the dot points above) only write to the GRASS dbase location.
 When initialising GRASS from R, this by default is tempdir().

+Other minor changes:

+* in toggle_silence.R, the example now uses TRUE and FALSE instead of T and F. Important because, now that the example runs, using T and F produce an error.
+* other minor adjustments to documentation and formatting styles as a result of updating my roxygen2 version to 7.0.2.

 ## Test environments